Punchiná Dam

 The Punchiná Dam is an embankment dam on the Guatapé River 17 km east of San Carlos in Antioquia Department, Colombia.
-The dam creates Punchiná Reservoir which is part of the 1240 MW San Carlos Hydroelectric Power Plant.
-The power plant was completed in two 620 MW stages, the first was completed in 1984 and the second in 1987.
+The dam creates Punchiná Reservoir, which is part of the 1240 MW San Carlos Hydroelectric Power Plant.
+The power plant was completed in two 620 MW stages; the first was completed in 1984 and the second in 1987.
 It is the largest power station in Colombia.

 Background

-The project was initiated by Interconexion Electrica S.A. in 1973 and appraised in 1978.
+The project was initiated by Interconexión Eléctrica S.A. in 1973 and appraised in 1978.
 In May 1978, a World Bank loan was approved to help fund the dam and both stages of the power plant.
 Construction began in 1979, the dam was completed in 1983 and the last generator of stage one was operational in 1984.
 Stage two's final generator was operational in December 1987.
 The commissioning of stage two was originally slated for 1984 and stage one for 1983 but was delayed due to financial problems and redesigns.
 The total cost of stage one was US$443.7 million and stage two US$166.3 million.